-Barristers at Keating Chambers share their views on how to build you career in construction law and give advice on how to get into the field.
+Barristers at Keating Chambers share their views on how to build your career in construction law and give advice on how to get into the field.

 What is construction law?

-Lucy Garrett: It's an aspect of commercial law which involves contractual disputes arising out of construction and energy projects.
-The projects cover a huge range, from housing to iconic buildings such as the Shard and major infrastructure such as hospitals, railways, ports and power stations.
+Lucy Garrett: It's an (in fact the best and coolest) aspect of commercial law.
+It involves contractual disputes arising out of construction and energy projects.
+These cover a huge range, from housing to iconic buildings such as the Shard and major infrastructure such as hospitals, railways, ports and power stations.
 It also includes disputes arising out of the construction and performance of oil rigs and ships.
+We also deal with claims for and against construction professionals such as architects, engineers and quantity surveyors.
 Since the projects are often large, the value of the disputes is usually very high.
 In the UK, such disputes are litigated in the Technology and Construction Court (TCC), but many construction barristers also have a significant international arbitration practice.

 What do pupils do at the construction Bar?

 James Frampton: During the first six, pupils shadow their supervisors.
 Pupils will spend time in conferences with experts and solicitors, attending hearings or trials in the TCC and will even do the occasional site visit.
-In terms of paperwork, first six pupils can be expected to assist their supervisors in their work, for example researching particular legal points, as well as completing their own pleadings on their supervisor’s 'dead cases' to develop their drafting.
+In terms of paperwork, first six pupils can be expected to assist their supervisors in their work, for example researching particular legal points, as well as completing their own pleadings on their supervisor’s cases (sometimes ‘dead’ but often live matters) to develop their drafting.

 During the second six, pupils at the construction Bar will receive instructions in their own right.
 Normally these will be to draft pleadings (for court, arbitrations or referrals in an adjudication) or to provide advice.
 These cases typically involve claims by individuals in respect of construction works to their homes.
 Pupils may also spend time as the 'baby junior' on very large cases, often international arbitrations.
 In terms of court experience, second six pupils attend the occasional case management conference or other preliminary hearing in cases being conducted by junior members of chambers who are unavailable.
 Your chambers may also ensure a steady flow of small claims hearings in non-construction related contract or tort claims.
 These hearings in County Courts all over the country enable pupils to develop their advocacy skills.
 Finally, pupils will continue to assist their supervisors and other members of chambers.